Tuee22/effectful/documents/dsl/proof_engine.md

 1. **High-performance execution**

-   - Local computation can be compiled into optimized compute graphs and JIT-compiled Rust/CUDA code
+   - Local computation can be compiled into optimized compute graphs and lowered into Rust, CUDA, or other runtime artifacts as needed

 1. **Small trusted core**